-- Build on relationships already established though the work of the applicant, that has created an alternative to the judicial system.(Hallmark 7). - Seek to support the community to address positive system change through initiating, educating, facilitating that addresses issues of fairness, peacemaking and violence prevention.
-(Hallmark 8). - Work to engage in public awareness and educational activities about the values of using community mediation (Hallmark 9).
+- Cultivate the recognition that the practice of community mediation is open to all persons.
+(Hallmark 2) - Support positive system changes which increase the potential for connection, engagement, and the possibility for all to thrive.
+(Hallmark 8). - Work to engage in public awareness and educational activities about the values of using community mediation to address issues of public interest and concern.
+(Hallmark 9)

-Funding Parameters and Criteria for the 2024 Funding Cycle
+Funding Parameters and Criteria for the 2025 Funding Cycle

-- Mini-Grants of \$15,000 per year will be awarded to up to five organizations to be used as incentive funds to support the expansion of the Center's work with issues regarding the reduction of the facilitators of violence and hate. - Funding requests may be for up to two years, but decisions regarding second-year funding will be contingent on evidence of benchmark accomplishments at the end of the first year of funding. - Preference for funding is given to those applicants who have previously demonstrated an ability to bring projects to a level of scalability and sustainability. - Eligible organizations include nonprofit 501(c)3 organizations, educational institutions, and public or for-profit agencies working in conjunction with nonprofit institutions or organizations.
+Mini-Grants of \$15,000 per year will be awarded to up to five organizations to be used as incentive funds to support cultivating leaders who can listen and learn and hold potentially transformative conversations regarding issues of public interest and concern which is a key to productive engagement and community safety

+- Funding requests may be for up to two years, but decisions regarding second-year funding will be contingent on evidence of benchmark accomplishments at the end of the first year of funding. - Preference for funding is given to those applicants who have previously demonstrated an ability to bring projects to a level of scalability and sustainability. - Eligible organizations include nonprofit 501(c)3 organizations, educational institutions, and public or for-profit agencies working in conjunction with nonprofit institutions or organizations.

-Funding Project Process Step 1 - Open to all now until February 19th, 2024
+Funding Project Process Step 1 - Open to all now until February 24th, 2025

-- Interested organizations are required to submit a 1-3-page response to the Solicitation of Interest (SI) (using the guidelines on the following page) to NAFCM no later than 11:59 PM local time of the organization's legal/main location,

-February 19, 2024 to jamsnafcmlearningcommunities@gmail.com - An informational conference call will be held on January 25, 2024- 4:30 PM Eastern Time.
+- Interested organizations are required to submit a 1-3-page response to the Solicitation of Interest (SI) (using the guidelines on the following page) to NAFCM no later than 11:59 PM local time of the organization's legal/main location, February 24, 2025 to jamsnafcmlearningcommunities@gmail.com - An informational conference call will be held on January 31, 2025, 3:30- 5:00 PM Eastern Time.
 You must register in advance.
-Registrants who wait until February 1 to register are not guaranteed entry.
-To register in advance for this webinar: Registration Link 2024 - Upon registering, you will receive a confirmation email containing information about joining the webinar.
+Registrants who wait until January 30 to register are not guaranteed entry.
+To register in advance for this webinar:

+Registration Link - Upon registering, you will receive a confirmation email containing information about joining the webinar.